 The same scale is followed to draw each and every symbol on the legend of the floor plan.
 These scales vary from one plan to another and are of different complexity levels.

 On a simple scale, one inch represents one foot, or another simple whole number, whereas the complex ones follow fractional proportions.
-A scale on which 3/16 inches represent one foot is considered to be fairly complex.
-3/16, 3/4, 1/8 are other scales that are commonly used in construction drawings.
+A scale on which 3/16 inches represents one foot is considered to be fairly complex.
+3/16, 3/4, and 1/8 are other scales that are commonly used in construction drawings.

 Different Types Of Symbols In Construction Drawings

 To read and understand blueprints properly, it is important to have a thorough knowledge of all the line types.
 The information displayed on a floor plan includes typographic features, the rights-of-way, property lines, easements, and north arrow lines.

 There are different symbols for different types of doors, depending on their hinges, direction of opening, number of doors, mechanism of opening and closing, etc. And the same goes for different types of windows.
 Double-hung, single-hung, right sash over left, left sash over right, etc., are a few common types, and each one has its own unique sign.

 The material symbols are a sub-category of architecture-related symbols and display the material or the content of the drawings, floor plans, or elevations.
 At times, different symbols can be used to depict the same material.
 Hence, stay clear of assuming anything and pay close attention to the symbol legend while interpreting any drawing.

 Also, the same material might be represented using one symbol in a section and another in elevation, so that can be a little tricky.
 It might give you an idea that those materials are different when in reality, it’s the same one.
 Want to know why these symbols differ?